 With over 1 billion active users, Instagram is one of the best social media networks to advertise your business, reach new audiences, and grow brand awareness.
 So even if you aren’t active on the website yet, it’s never too late to adopt an Instagram strategy in your marketing plan.

-If you're ready to post an image to Instagram, we've got you covered.
-Here, we've cultivated a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting some of those 800 million users today.
+If you're ready to start sharing content through this channel, we've got you covered.
+Here, we're sharing a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting the attention of your audience with Instagram marketing.

 How to Post on Instagram

 - Tap the + icon at the top of your screen.

 - Choose a photo or video from your library or shoot one in the app.

 - Crop the image.